Carlton Davis

-Carlton Davis III (born December 31, 1996) is an American football cornerback for the Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at Auburn and was drafted by the Buccaneers in the second round of the 2018 NFL Draft.
+Carlton Davis III (born December 31, 1996) is an American professional football cornerback for the New England Patriots of the National Football League (NFL).
+He played college football for the Auburn Tigers and was selected by the Tampa Bay Buccaneers in the second round of the 2018 NFL draft.

-Early years
+Early life

 Davis attended Miami Norland Senior High School in Miami Gardens, Florida, where he played high school football.
 He originally committed to Ohio State University to play college football but changed his commitment to Auburn University.

 College career

 Davis was a starter as a true freshman at Auburn in 2015.
 He finished the season with 56 tackles and three interceptions.
 As a sophomore in 2016, he recorded 46 tackles.
 Davis finished the 2017 season with 36 tackles, 12 pass deflections, and one interception.
-On January 3, 2018, Davis declared his intentions to enter the 2018 NFL Draft.
+On January 3, 2018, Davis declared his intentions to enter the 2018 NFL draft.

 Professional career

+Pre-draft

 Davis attended the NFL Scouting Combine in Indianapolis and completed the majority of drills, but opted to skip the short shuttle and three-cone drill.
 Davis finished eighth among all cornerbacks in the broad jump and bench press.
-On March 9, 2018, Davis participated at Auburn's pro day and performed the majority of drills, but elected to skip the bench press, vertical jump, and broad jump.
+On March 9, 2018, he participated at Auburn's pro day and performed the majority of drills, but elected to skip the bench press, vertical jump, and broad jump.
 Davis also improved his times in the 40-yard dash (4.44s), 20-yard dash (2.60s), and 10-yard dash (1.59s).
 At the conclusion of the pre-draft process, Davis was projected to a second round pick by NFL draft experts and scouts.
 He was ranked as the sixth best cornerback prospect in the draft by Sports Illustrated, was ranked the eighth best cornerback by DraftScout.com, and was ranked as the ninth best cornerback in the draft by Scouts Inc.

-The Tampa Bay Buccaneers selected Davis in the second round with the 63rd overall pick in the 2018 NFL Draft.
-Davis was the ninth cornerback drafted in 2018.

-On May 24, 2018, the Tampa Bay Buccaneers signed Davis to a four-year, $4.39 million contract that includes $2.43 million guaranteed and a signing bonus of $1.27 million.